 Helps LGBTQ rights and encourages diversity

-Has policies to protect in opposition to sexual misconduct
+Has insurance policies to protect against sexual misconduct

 Pays truthful wages

 Employs a CEO unbiased of the board chair